What did you do before joining Costello Medical?

 The best part of being a Graphic Designer at Costello Medical is the wide variety of projects we have the opportunity to work on.
 Just as an example of the breadth, this week I have been working on illustrations for a children’s book on oncology, an animation for healthcare professionals about osteoporosis, artwork and interactive content for a booth at an upcoming conference, laying out information sheets about medical devices and various internal business development materials.

 I also enjoy that I get to work with a wide range of people outside of the Design team, which is something you miss within a design agency.
-I’m constantly learning from those around me and pushing myself to learn new things.
+I am constantly learning from those around me and pushing myself to learn new things.
 Right from my first day, I was given real projects to work on rather than introductory ‘filler’ work and very quickly I was working on client projects where I was the sole designer.
 This trust and responsibility was invaluable and gave me confidence in my practice and development.

 How would you describe a typical day in the life of a Graphic Designer at Costello Medical?

 Firstly, I log on to check my emails.
-I have received an email from a colleague letting me know they have reviewed the infographic I sent them and have left some comments for me to implement before we send it on to the client today.
-I write my to-do list for the day and add these comments as a high-priority task.
+I have received an email from a colleague letting me know that they have reviewed the infographic I sent them and have left some comments for me to implement before we send it to the client today.
+I also write my to-do list for the day and add these comments as a high-priority task.

 Today, some of us have decided to head to a nearby park to soak up some sun on our lunch break – it is a great chance to catch up with my friends from a variety of divisions.

 After getting back to my desk, I receive a notification of a new post on our Ask-Design Microsoft Teams channel – this is a place where colleagues can ask questions or share ad-hoc requests.
 Today, a colleague needs a video to be hand cut down to a certain length.
 I know this won’t take long so I let them know that I can work on this today and add it on to my to-do list.